-As of the date hereof, the only outstanding securities of Prairie Provident that are exercisable for or convertible into Common Shares are: (i) 3,154,825 warrants issued under the Spring 2017 equity financing described herein, each exercisable for one Common Share at an exercise price of \$0.87 per share (subject to adjustment in certain circumstances) until March 16, 2019; (ii) 2,318,000 warrants issued contemporaneously with the October 2017 debt financing described herein, each exercisable for one Common Share at an exercise price of \$0.549 per share (subject to adjustment in certain circumstances) until October 31, 2022; and (iii) incentive awards held by directors, officers and employees and outstanding under the Company's security based compensation arrangements.
+As of the date hereof, the only outstanding securities of Prairie Provident that are exercisable for or convertible into Common Shares are:

+- incentive awards held by directors, officers and employees and outstanding under the Company's security based compensation arrangements; and - share purchase warrants issued under financing transactions described above under "Company Overview and Background General Development of our Business", as follows: (i) 4,795,100 warrants issued in our October 2018 equity financing undertaken in connection with the Marquee Arrangement, each of which is exercisable for one Common Share at an exercise price of \$0.50 per share (subject to adjustment in certain circumstances) until October 11, 2020; (ii) 2,318,000 warrants issued to Prudential contemporaneously with our October 2017 debt financing, each of which is currently exercisable for one Common Share at an adjusted exercise price of \$0.473 per share (subject to adjustment in certain circumstances) until October 31, 2022; (iii) 6,000,000 warrants issued to Prudential contemporaneously with the November 2018 expansion of our credit arrangements, each of which is exercisable for one Common Share at an exercise price of \$0.282 per share (subject to adjustment in certain circumstances) until October 31, 2023.

-Outstanding incentive awards at the date of this AIF are comprised of: (i) 471,332 performance share units ("PSUs") held by officers, each entitling the holder to receive, on settlement in December 2018 (as to 116,427 PSUs) or December 2019 (as to 354,905 PSUs), up to two Common Shares or the cash equivalent thereof, subject to satisfaction of applicable performance conditions attached thereto; (ii) 2,591,733 incentive stock options ("Options") held by officers, employees and directors, each exercisable for one Common Share at an exercise price of \$0.76 (as to 721,938 Options) or \$0.96 (as to 1,869,795 Options) per share, subject to vesting in accordance with their terms; (iii) 204,238 deferred share units ("DSUs") held by non-executive directors, each entitling the holder to receive, on settlement following cessation of service, one Common Share or the cash equivalent thereof; and (iv) 1,922,274 restricted share units ("RSUs") held by officers and employees, each entitling the holder to receive, subject to vesting in accordance with their terms, on settlement thereafter, one Common Share or the cash equivalent thereof.
+Outstanding incentive awards at the date of this AIF are comprised of: (i) 292,070 performance share units (PSUs) held by officers, each entitling the holder to receive, on settlement in December 2019, up to two Common Shares or the cash equivalent thereof, subject to satisfaction of applicable performance conditions attached thereto; (ii) 4,460,472 incentive stock options held by officers, employees and directors, each exercisable for one Common Share at an exercise price of \$0.21 (as to 2,373,633 options), \$0.76 (as to 1,524,130 options) and \$0.96 (as to 562,709 options) per share, subject to vesting in accordance with their terms; (iii) 635,712 deferred share units (DSUs) held by non-executive directors, each entitling the holder to receive, on settlement following cessation of service, one Common Share or the cash equivalent thereof; and (iv) 3,460,175 restricted share units (RSUs) held by officers and employees, each entitling the holder to receive, subject to vesting in accordance with their terms, on settlement thereafter, one Common Share or the cash equivalent thereof.